 - If you do receive additional scholarships, inform your college financial aid office.
 They may need to adjust the federal financial aid package you are receiving.

-- Fill out student loan applications if loans are part of your financial aid package.
-If you've been awarded federal loans contact the college to understand the steps necessary to receive your loan.
+- Fill out student loan applications, if loans are part of your financial aid package.
+If you've been awarded federal loans, contact the college to understand the steps necessary to receive this funding.